LeonKohli/LeonKohli/README.md

 ## Daily Joke

 <!--joke-start-->
-What do you call a group of 8 Hobbits? - A Hobbyte.
+How do you know God is a shitty programmer? - He wrote the OS for an entire universe, but didn't leave a single useful comment.

 <!--joke-end-->